Here in Central Florida, our air conditioners go through a lot. Summer temps can reach well into the 90’s and stay there from May through September.

 A typical garden hose with a spray head is the easiest way to clean the fins.
 Spray them from inside the unit, pushing the dust and debris outward.
 Do not use a pressure washer for this!
 Pressure washers are one of the most common causes for bent fins, and sometimes they cannot be straightened.

-If your garden hose will not reach to the HVAC unit, you can use a vacuum cleaner’s soft brush attachment and vacuum the fins clean.
+If your garden hose will not reach to the HVAC unit or heat pump, you can use a vacuum cleaner’s soft brush attachment and vacuum the fins clean.

 4. Straighten the Fins